 The Organization follows the policy of charging the cost of advertising to expense as incurred.
-At March 31, 2022 and 2021, advertising costs were \$37,117 and \$17,574, respectively, and presented as postage and printing expenses on the accompanying Statements of Functional Expenses.
+For the years ending March 31, 2023 and 2022, advertising costs were \$55,099 and \$37,117, respectively, and presented as postage and printing expenses on the accompanying Statements of Functional Expenses.